-4) Did you withheld enough tax?
+4) Did you withhold enough tax?

 Changing your withholding may let you avoid a tax bill or allow you to save more money every paycheck.

-Life events such as getting married, divorcing, having a kid, or taking on a second job can all necessitate changes
+Life events such as getting married, divorcing, having a kid, or taking on a second job can all necessitate changes.

 This tool can assist you in determining whether you need to change your withholding and submit a new Form W-4 to your employer.